 Monitoring of net removals by sinks and data acquisition.

-The monitoring of this component is carried out through temporary or permanent plots, in which the dynamic growth process of the plantation is evaluated, to estimate the carbon content present in the above-ground and tree biomass of the project.
-The inventory of the plots allows evaluating the correspondence of the species planted with those proposed in the project, in addition to the planting densities.
+The monitoring of this component is carried out through temporary or permanent plots, in which the dynamic growth process of the plantation is evaluated, to estimate the carbon content present in the aboveground and belowground tree biomass of the project.
+The inventory of the plots allows evaluation of the correspondence of the species planted with those proposed in the project, in addition to the planting densities.

 The protocol for establishing plots and measuring dendrometric variables will be followed to estimate the volumetric increases in each stand.
 This information will serve as input to validate the volumetric equations by species, or to reformulate new equations that allow the volume to be modeled more realistically. achieved by the species planted for the project area.